RayaneZ/batch-testing/README.md

 3. Optionally run `python src/verify_syntax.py` to validate the scenarios.
 4. Optionally run `python src/export_to_excel.py` to create an Excel summary.

-Default directories can be adjusted in `config.ini`.
+Default directories and the `sql_driver` used for SQL scripts can be adjusted in `config.ini`.

 ## Command Reference